maxhbr/myconfig/README.md

 For every host, except for the default host, is a folder of the form `HOST:hostname` generated.
+Some of them may become submodules.

 For every group is a folder `GRP:groupname` generated, which contains the corresponding config files.
+Some of them may become submodules.

 The folders `.meta` contain information about the files like permissions and where they belong.